 HIPAA compliance isn’t a one time setup; it’s an ongoing process of vigilance, training, and adaptation.

-User Training: All staff who interact with the AI system must be trained on its proper use, security best practices, and your organization’s HIPAA policies.
+Technology alone can’t ensure compliance.
+Your team is your first line of defense.
+All staff who interact with the AI system must be trained on its proper use and your organization’s HIPAA policies.

 Imagine an AI voice agent that handles patient scheduling and benefits verification calls, which are workflows common across health systems.
 To be a hipaa compliant ai solution, this agent must operate under a strict set of rules.